carcuevas/X1C7-Configs/README.md

 ## Some extras ...
-* thinkfan configuration added
+* thinkfan configuration added (thinkfan.conf for thinkfan)
-* My working undervolting values for i7-10710U
+* My working undervolting values for i7-10710U  (lenovo-fix.cfg for throttled)

+* Information about the installation and configuration of **Thinkfan** https://gist.github.com/Yatoom/1c80b8afe7fa47a938d3b667ce234559

+* Information about the installation and configuration of **throttled** https://github.com/erpalma/throttled